panos089/sw/projects_2015/P2011008/README.md

 users doing the retweets and the followers of the news corporation by which the tweet was posted, that feature will add an extra functionality to the visualization , namely the geographical representation of the active followers the posting corporation has.

+the source code is located in my repository link below

 ###[My repository](https://github.com/maliaris7/news-spread-based-twittter-visualization.git)

 ##Τελική αναφορά: